 We had letters written to us by family members accusing us of adultery and other sorts of gross wickedness.
 Similar letters were sent out to other family members, warning them of our dangerous influences.
 We had death threats against us, the police were called to investigate us, ecclesiastical leaders were called to discipline us, and child protective services were called (DCFS) to remove our children.
 But nothing came of any of these attacks.
 There was no weapon forged against us that prevailed.

 Melissa’s children were even kidnapped by her parents for a short time.
-They were going to send her kids up to Washington State to live with their deadbeat father who is generally unstable, has lived in dozens of locations, is a known drug addict, and has been married to 6 different women!
-Can someone please explain how that is better than a man being married, and maintaining a healthy relationship with 2 women!?
+They were going to send her kids up to Washington State to live with their deadbeat father who is generally unstable, has lived in dozens of locations, is a known drug addict, owes 6 figures in child support, has been physically abusive, has multiple arrests, is into prostitutes, and has been married to 6 different women!
+Can someone please explain how that is better than a man being financially stable, providing for his children (in both emotional and financial ways) but being married and maintaining a healthy relationship with 2 women!?
 It’s crazy!
-Eventually, they changed their minds when they realized that they were the felons (kidnapping) and not us (polygamy was alegal in Utah at the time of the kidnapping – thank you Judge Waddoups!).
+Literally crazy!
+Eventually, they relented and changed their actions when they realized that they were the felons (kidnapping) and not us (polygamy was alegal in Utah at the time of the kidnapping – thank you Judge Waddoups!).

 We were openly uninvited to family parties.
 I had family members that I hadn’t talked to in years, go out of their way to reach out to let me know that they disapproved of my life.
 We were all excommunicated from the church that we had been born and raised in.
 But when we kept on attending as non-members, my daughter was abused by her Sunday School teacher, and the church gave us legal notice that we were unwelcome in the most profound way possible.
 We were not even allowed to set foot on any church property anywhere in the world!
 The McGee family sadly describes a similar experience with their Synagogue (I’ll have a future post on this topic).